-The views expressed at the hearing were strongly in support of divestment for most of the same reasons discussed previously.
-In addition, however, an opposing view was expressed by the representative of the College Republicans who argued that important steps are being taken by the South African government to dismantle apartheid and that further sanctions could impede the progress now being made.
-A second view opposed to University divestment was submitted in writing to the Committee arguing that the "...raising of educational standards for blacks and further advancement into the economic nexus of South Africa is the road for political weight and political participation."
-Further, "divestment of American firms in South Africa, which have been the leaders in seeking equal opportunities and equal wages for blacks, accomplishes nothing more than an indignant moral statement without weighing the consequences upon the poor."
+The views expressed at the hearing were strongly in support of divestment for most of the same reasons discussed previously. however, an opposing view was expressed by the addition, representative of the College Republicans who arqued that important steps are being taken by the South African government to dismantle apartheid and that further sanctions could impede the progress now being made.
+A second view opposed to University divestment was submitted in writing to the Committee arguing that the "...raising of educational standards for blacks and further advancement into the economic nexus of South Africa is the road for political weight and political participation.
+"Further, "divestment of American firms in South Africa, which have been the leaders in seeking equal opportunities and equal wages for blacks, accomplishes nothing more than an indignant moral statement without weighing the consequences upon the poor."

-An additional view was expressed that total University divestment,

-767 particularly the stock of DuPont, could have enormous economic

-768 impact on the University because of the close connection between

-769 important supporters of the University and the DuPont Company.

-770 There also was a discussion of the faculty participation in CREF 771 which invests in the stock of corporations with operations in South 772 This issue, which also arose in our meetings with campus 773 groups and former Provost Campbell, revolved around the questions 774 of whether there were actions which the University community or 775 individuals could take in opposition to apartheid independent of the actions of the Board of Trustees and whether it is hypocritical 776 777 of faculty to urge divestment when they themselves are not divested by virtue of their participation in CREF.
-While there appeared to 778 be support for the notion of independent action in lieu of the 779 Board of Trustees' change in policy, it is a strongly held view 780 781 that such independent action could not and should not be a 782 substitute for a decision to divest as an institutional policy.
+- 766 An additional view was expressed that total University divestment, - 767 particularly the stock of DuPont, could have enormous economic - 768 impact on the University because of the close connection between - 769 important supporters of the University and the DuPont Company. - 770 There also was a discussion of the faculty participation in CREF 771 which invests in the stock of corporations with operations in South 772 This issue, which also arose in our meetings with campus 773 groups and former Provost Campbell, revolved around the questions 774 of whether there were actions which the University community or 775 individuals could take in opposition to apartheid independent of 776 the actions of the Board of Trustees and whether it is hypocritical 777 of faculty to urge divestment when they themselves are not divested 778 by virtue of their participation in CREF.
+While there appeared to 779 be support for the notion of independent action in lieu of the that such independent action could not and should not be a substitute for a decision to divest as an institutional policy.